Snake-Edition/P32-FW/README.md

 14. **Adjust brightness**: You can change brightness of the display.
 It does not dim the light but draws darker colors.
 15. **Cold mode (min.temp.)**: If you enable Cold Mode, temperatures (once set) won't drop below 30°C. For safety reasons cold mode must be enabled after every start of the printer.
 16. **Show MBL and tilt**: After mesh bed leveling (G29) you can go to `Snake Settings` and see the MBL Z levels at the measured points and check the tilt of the axes.
 Levels are shifted to avoid negative numbers.
-17. **Speed up (un)parking**: Parking and unparking is done at the highest speed to shorten maintenance (change filament) time during printing.
+17. **Speed up**: Parking, unparking and other moves are done faster.
 18. **Different printers**: Next to a standard version, other version are released:
   1. coreXY
   1. i3 MK3.3 (i3 MK3 with MINI board, MINI display, Z motor split, and mosfet on heating)